ThanhTran14/DocumentationProjectThanhTran/README.md

 clearBoard()

-It the method we use to clear the board so we just make it into a empty space
+It the method to clear the board
 ![ClearBoard](https://user-images.githubusercontent.com/97632664/166091788-8a3a9c97-85ee-474a-ae6c-783284a2dc6e.jpg)

 getPlayerInfo()

-It the method that would ask for you information and it accepts your information through the keyboard
+It the method that would ask for players information and it accepts your information through the keyboard
 ![PlayerInfo](https://user-images.githubusercontent.com/97632664/166091791-65836be6-1c0c-476c-a39b-d3854e480c62.jpg)

 printBoard()